ki3n98/VeriFace/docs/userguide.md

 A *session* is a single meeting or class period within an event.

-### Creating a session / generating a QR code
+### Method 1 — QR code (kiosk)

 1. Open the event dashboard.
 2. Click **Generate QR Code**.
 A new session is created and a QR code modal appears.
-3. Display the QR code on a projector or screen.
-4. Attendees scan the QR code with their phone camera to check in via facial recognition.
+3. Display or share the QR code with the kiosk operator.
+The kiosk scans the QR code to connect to the correct session and begins accepting check-ins.

 > An active session's QR code can be reopened with the **View QR** button.

+### Method 2 — Browser webcam

+1. Open the event dashboard and create a session (or use an existing one).
+2. Click **Start Checking In**.
+A browser-based webcam check-in page opens, linked to the current session.
+3. Attendees approach the device, look at the webcam, and the system matches their face against stored embeddings to mark them present automatically.

 ### Manual check-in